 New use of force guidelines and training requirements – hailed by University of Pittsburgh law professor David Harris as “groundbreaking” – were also implemented.

 But without an independent monitor to oversee them, experts say the new reforms stand little chance of being effective.

 Over the last century, there have been six major attempts at reforming CPD.
-None of them were successful enough to prevent the Justice Department from declaring the department is broken.
+None of them were successful enough to prevent the Justice Department from declaring that the department is broken.

 “The reason why [reforms] are overseen by an independent monitor is because when you have a department – for example [CPD] – that has tried over decades to implement reforms themselves, they’re obviously not in a position to make them meaningful,” Garcia said.

-With Trump’s Justice Department staying on the sidelines, Illinois State’s Attorney Lisa Madigan took it on herself to try to follow through with the prior administration’s investigation, suing the city in August of 2017 and forcing Mayor Rahm Emanuel to negotiate a consent decree.
+With Trump’s Justice Department staying on the sidelines, Illinois State’s Attorney Lisa Madigan took it on herself to try to follow through on the prior administration’s investigation, suing the city in August of 2017 and forcing Mayor Rahm Emanuel to negotiate a consent decree.

-The consent decree was finalized in July and the two parties have asked a federal court to enforce it and appoint an independent monitor to oversee the reforms agreed to in it.
+The consent decree was finalized in July and the two parties have asked a federal court to enforce it and to appoint an independent monitor to oversee the reforms agreed to in it.